cnaebadi/persian-faker/README.md

 We welcome contributions!
 To contribute, fork the repository, make your changes, and submit a pull request.
 Please ensure your code is clean and well-documented.
 Thank you!

+## Acknowledgements

+This project was inspired by my dear friend, Keyvan.
+I am truly grateful for his guidance and support.

 ## License
 This package is open-source and licensed under the MIT license.